 As an example, Singapore Airlines operates a flight from Houston (IAH) to Singapore (SIN) that heads eastward with a brief stop in Manchester, UK (MAN).
 With fifth freedom rights, a passenger can fly only the Houston to Manchester segment of that flight with no need to travel onward to Singapore.

 Why You Should Care About Fifth Freedom Flights

-When all prices are equal, I know I’d much rather fly from Los Angeles (LAX) to London (LHR) on an Air Zealand’s 777 with Skycouches and free-checked baggage than an American Airlines aircraft on the same route with less legroom and a $60 one-way fee for a piece of checked luggage.
+When all prices are equal, I know I’d much rather fly from New York (JFK) to Frankfurt (FRA) on a Singapore Airlines A380 with top-notch service and free-checked baggage than a Delta plane on the same route with less legroom and a $60 one-way fee for a piece of checked luggage.